About Alison Marie

 It didn’t matter much then because I was young and resilient.
 The little niggles were easy to ignore.

-Now, two kids and almost two decades later, strength training has transformed my running experience.
+Now, three kids and almost two decades later, strength training has transformed my running experience.
 I look at that twenty something runner I was and know I could smoke her!

 My strength training now includes: